 I decided to start my road trip a day early.
 I’m not one to hover or overstay—especially when there are extensive hours of oncoming driving involved.
 As Madonna said, “There’s only so much you can learn in one place.
 The more that I wait, the more time that I waste.”
-So, I showered, packed, and brewed myself a latte while my blessed mother filled my Styrofoam cooler with delicious fruits, sandwiches, and snacks, cleaned my car windows, and filled up my water jug.
+So, I showered, packed, and brewed myself a latte while my blessed mother filled my cooler with fruits, sandwiches, and snacks, cleaned my car windows, and filled up my water jug.

 My mother and younger sister ducked out before I did, leaving me to lock up.
 As I completed one final scan of my mother’s house to make sure I had everything, I realized that I would likely not be seeing that house again, considering she is about to sell it, and I no longer live within reasonable driving distance of Waterloo.
 With that in mind, I took a few extra moments to look around, pet my old cat, and relive some childhood memories one last time.
 When I locked the door behind me, it felt as though I had—after nearly nine years of living away—finally left home.

 After a quick stop for a new lug wrench (my last one was warped out of proportion by some very stubborn lugs), I was driving southbound on I-55 by 12:30 p.m.

 The last time I made this journey was to visit my now husband during one of his residency program rotations.
 I left Chicago at 4:30 a.m. and crossed four state lines in the 15 hours that followed through Illinois, Missouri, Oklahoma, and Texas.